New Homes Development 11.11 01

 Brownfield sites

 High-density, flat-led schemes in urban locations face challenges due to higher risk profiles, additional build costs, increased borrowing costs, and lower confidence in the future viability of these sites.
-Values for urban student accommodation appear to exceed those for Build to Rent and private sale and there is continued optimism regarding the future of Build to Rent having a larger share of the development market, but currently, the funding market for this is on the reserved side.
+Values for urban student accommodation appear to exceed those for Build to Rent and private sale.
+However, there is continued optimism regarding the future of Build to Rent having a larger share of the development market as the funding market for this is on the reserved side.

 New Build